benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 == Changelog ==

+= 0.4.1 =
+* Fix: When a Link is edited, but the current recipient is not in the contact list anymore, the old recipient is now removed anyway.

 = 0.4 =
 * NEW: The contact form to use can now be chosen via a select box at the settings page
 * Fix: select box can now have all syntax that wpcf7 supports.